 The Companies qualify as BDCs under the 1940 Act.
 The 1940 Act imposes numerous constraints on the operations of BDCs.
 For example, BDCs are required to invest at least 70.0% of their total assets in specified types of securities, primarily in private companies or thinly-traded U.S. public companies, cash, cash equivalents, U.S. government securities and other high quality debt investments that mature in one year or less.
 Failure to comply with the requirements imposed on BDCs by the 1940 Act could cause the Securities and Exchange Commission to bring an enforcement action against the Companies and/or expose the Companies to claims of private litigants.
-In addition, upon approval of a majority of NMFC or AIV Holdings' stockholders, or, in the Operating Company's case, a majority of its members voting on a pass through basis, the Companies decide to withdraw their election, or a BDCs, the Companies may be subject to the substantially greater regulation under the 1940 Act as a closed-end investment company.
+In addition, upon approval of a majority of NMFC or AIV Holdings' stockholders, or, in the Operating Company's case, a majority of its members, the Companies may elect to withdraw their respective election as a BDC.
+If the Companies decide to withdraw their election, or if the Companies otherwise fail to qualify, or maintain their qualification, as BDCs, the Companies may be subject to the substantially greater regulation under the 1940 Act as a closed-end investment company.
 Compliance with these regulations would significantly decrease our operating flexibility and could significantly increase our cost of doing business.